CORBmx/l5-template-manager/README.md

    `$ php artisan vendor:publish --tag=migrations`

    This command create a new database migration using configuration file.
-Remember previous warning!.

 * Run migrate